GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 Convolutional Autoencoder
 =========================

-The most frequently used network for image reconstruction is the Autoencoder.
+The most frequently used network for image reconstruction is the autoencoder.
 In this section, we are going to define our own autoencoder.
-The encoder section tries to encode the input image and consequently, the decoder tries to decode the features and reconstruct the original image.
-As our input dataset (MNIST) contains images with low resolution and low complexity, we preferred not to design a complex network, in order to avoid overfitting.
+The encoder section tries to encode the input image into features and consequently, the decoder tries to decode the features and reconstruct the original image.
+As our input dataset (MNIST) contains images with low resolution and low complexity, we preferred not to design a complex network in order to avoid overfitting.

 .. code-block:: python